Cavendish experiment with fast radio bursts on cosmological scales: The FRB-based gravity estimator

-Note that the ratio $G_{\rm light}/G$ is often denoted as $\Sigma$ or $1+\Sigma$ in literature.
-Eq.~(\ref{equ:FG-ell}) is applicable to both narrow and wide redshift bins, as long as $\mF$ is defined correspondingly.
-But to keep the redshift resolution, we choose galaxy samples with a narrow width $\Delta z \ll 1$ and denote the centered mean redshift as $z_g$.
+Note that the ratio $G_{\rm light}/G$ is often parameterised as $\Sigma$ or $1+\Sigma$ in literature.
+The applications of Eq.~(\ref{equ:FG-ell}) are feasible for both narrow and wide redshift bins, as long as $\mF$ is defined correspondingly.
+To maintain the redshift resolution, we choose galaxy samples with a narrow width $\Delta z \ll 1$ and denote the centered mean redshift as $z_g$.
 Meanwhile, Eq.~(\ref{equ:FG-ell}) is applicable regardless of whether the Limiber approximation holds, while we adopt it for brevity. $\mF$ is then given by